AhmadEls/pricing-revenue-leakage-analysis/README.md

-# Pricing & Revenue Leakage Analysis (Telco Churn)
+# 📊 Pricing & Revenue Leakage Analysis (Telco Churn)

 ## Executive Summary
 This project analyzes customer churn in a telecom subscription business to identify **revenue leakage**, **high-risk customer segments**, and **actionable retention opportunities**.

-Using **Python, SQL-style analysis, and Power BI**, I investigate key churn drivers (tenure, pricing, contract type, payment behavior, and service features) and translate insights into **business-focused recommendations**.
+Using **Python, SQL-style analysis, and Power BI**, I examine key churn drivers—**tenure, pricing, contract type, payment behavior, and service features**—and translate analytical findings into **business-focused recommendations**.

-The goal is not only to explain churn — but to highlight **where revenue is being lost and how it can be protected**.
+The objective is not only to explain *why* customers churn, but to clearly highlight **where revenue is being lost and how it can be protected**.

 ---

-## Tools & Technologies
-- **Power BI** – data modeling, DAX measures, dashboarding
-- **Python** – Pandas, NumPy, exploratory data analysis
-- **SQL** – analytical queries, churn metrics, aggregations
-- **Git & GitHub** – version control and project organization

----

 ## Business Problem
-Customer churn reduces recurring revenue and increases acquisition costs.
+Customer churn directly impacts recurring revenue and increases customer acquisition costs.

-This analysis answers:
+This analysis addresses three core business questions:
-- Who is most likely to churn?
+- **Who is most likely to churn?**
-- What pricing or product signals indicate revenue leakage?
+- **Which pricing or product signals indicate revenue leakage?**
-- Which actions could reduce churn and protect revenue?
+- **What targeted actions can reduce churn and protect revenue?**

 ---

 ## Key Insights
 - **Early-tenure customers are the highest risk**
-  Churn is heavily concentrated among customers in their first year.
+  Churn is heavily concentrated within the first 12 months of the customer lifecycle.

 - **Higher monthly charges correlate with churn**
-  Suggesting pricing sensitivity and perceived value gaps.
+  Suggesting pricing sensitivity and potential gaps between cost and perceived value.

 - **Contract type strongly impacts retention**
-  Month-to-month contracts show significantly higher churn than long-term contracts.
+  Month-to-month contracts exhibit significantly higher churn compared to long-term contracts.

 - **Payment behavior is a churn signal**
-  Electronic check users churn far more than customers using automatic payments.
+  Customers using electronic checks churn at much higher rates than those on automatic payments.

 - **Service bundles reduce churn**
-  Customers without technical support or online security churn nearly 3× more.
+  Customers without technical support or online security churn nearly **3× more** than those with bundled services.

 ---

 ## High-Risk Customer Profile
-Customers most likely to churn typically have:
+Customers most likely to churn typically share the following characteristics:
-- Short tenure
+- Short tenure (≤ 12 months)
 - Month-to-month contracts
 - Above-average monthly charges
 - No technical support or online security